justinluce/luce-website/public/Minimax.md

 - The `Math.min` function ensures that the lowest score among all simulated moves is chosen.
 - Return the best move.

 Effectively, this function recursively evaluates every possible sequence of moves until a terminal state is reached.
-Then, it chooses the move with the highest score, effectively making the optimal play.
+Then, it chooses the move with the highest score, ensuring that it makes the optimal play.

 ### Computer's Turn